DEKKadmin/data-hackathon-2022/README.md

 * Link: https://www.worldvaluessurvey.org/WVSContents.jsp
 older years of the World Value Survey datasets (last wave Slovakia participated in is Wave 3), in the left corner, Data and Documentation > Data Download > Wave *

+##Slovak Archive of Social Data (SAV Archive)

-* SAV Archive (in which you can find Ako sa máte Slovensko as well as other interesting datasets)
+In the SAV Archive, you can find *Ako sa máte Slovensko* as well as other interesting datasets

 * http://sasd.sav.sk/sk/data_katalog.php
 It is necessary to fill in your email to receive the requested dataset

-## Eurobarometer
+## Eurobarometer - public opinion in the European Union
 * https://europa.eu/eurobarometer/surveys/browse/all/theme/000006

-Eurostat
+## Eurostat - Statistical Office of the European Union
 * https://ec.europa.eu/eurostat/data/database

-EVS
+## European Value Study (EVS)
 * https://europeanvaluesstudy.eu/methodology-data-documentation/data-and-documentation/